Diwakar Shukla, Ph.D.

 Diwakar Shukla headshot

-The proposed pivot to experimental plant biology from computational chemistry would bring the disciplines of computational chemistry and experimental plant biology under one roof to enable rapid cycles of design and innovation in plant protein engineering.
-The training phase of the fellowship would enable development of a framework for successful integration of the ideas from machine learning guided protein engineering, experimental plant biology and validation of design in planta.
-The overall goal for the training phase is to provide a successful demonstration of these synergistic approaches on a problem of high agricultural significance.
+Through his new fellowship, Shukla will pivot to experimental plant biology from computational chemistry.
+During this work, he will bring the disciplines of computational chemistry and experimental plant biology under one roof to enable rapid cycles of design and innovation in plant protein engineering.
+With mentoring from Stephen Long of the University of Illinois at Urbana-Champaign, he will develop a framework for integrating ideas from machine learning to guided protein engineering, experimental plant biology and design validation in living plant tissues.
+The training phase’s overall goal is to demonstrate these synergistic approaches on a problem of high agricultural significance.

 Advancing Research in Basic Science and MathematicsSubscribe to our newsletters to receive news & updates